-- 32001.
+32001.
 Topics in Programming Languages.
 PQ: Consent of instructor.
 This course covers a selection of advanced topics in programming languages.
-Autumn, Winter, Spring. - 32201.
+Autumn, Winter, Spring.

+32201.
 Topics in Computer Architecture.
 PQ: Consent of instructor.
 This course covers a selection of advanced topics in computer architecture.
-Autumn, Winter, Spring. - 33501.
+Autumn, Winter, Spring.

+33501.
 Topics in Databases.
 PQ: Consent of instructor.
 This course covers a selection of advanced topics in database systems.
 Autumn, Winter, Spring.

-- 33600.
+33600.
 Type Systems for Programming Languages.
-PQ: CMSC 22100 recommended.
+CMSC 22100 recommended.
 This course covers the basic ideas of type systems, their formal properties, their role in programming language design, and their implementation.
 Exercises involving design and implementation explore the various options and issues.
 D. MacQueen.
+Winter.
+Not offered 2010-11; will be offered 2011-12.

-Winter. - 34000.
+34000.
 Scientific Parallel Computing.
-PQ: Consent of instructor required; experience in scientific computing helpful.
-We study the use of multiple processors cooperating to solve a common task, as well as related issues in computer architecture, performance analysis, prediction and measurement, programming languages, and algorithms for large-scale computation.
+PQ: Consent of instructor required; experience in scientific computing recommended.
+This course covers the use of multiple processors cooperating to solve a common task, as well as related issues in computer architecture, performance analysis, prediction and measurement, programming languages, and algorithms for large-scale computation.
 Programming at least one parallel computer is required.
 Possibilities include one of the clusters of workstations connected by high-speed networks on campus.
-We focus on state-ofthe-art parallel algorithms for scientific computing.
+We focus on state-of-the-art parallel algorithms for scientific computing.
 Topics are based on interest.
 General principles of parallel computing are emphasized.
 L. R. Scott.
 Autumn.

-Offered 2008-09; not offered 2007-08. - 34200.
+34200.
 Numerical Hydrodynamics.
-PQ: Ability to program, and familiarity with elementary numerical methods and modeling physical systems by systems of differential equations.
+PQ: Ability to program; and familiarity with elementary numerical methods and modeling physical systems by systems of differential equations.
 This course covers numerical methods for the solution of fluid flow problems.
 We also make a theoretical evaluation of the methods and experimental study based on the opinionated book Fundamentals of Computational Fluid Dynamics by Patrick J. Roache.
 T. Dupont.
 Spring.

-Offered 2008-09; not offered 2007-08. - 34710.
+34710.
 Wireless Sensor Networks.
 PQ: Graduate-level understanding of Unix/ Linux operating systems, networking, computer architecture, and programming.
 This course introduces the concepts and technologies for building embedded systems and wireless sensors nets by focusing on four areas: low-power hardware, wireless networking, embedded operating systems, and sensors.
 Two assignments provide hands-on experience by deploying small wireless sensor motes running TinyOS to form an ad-hoc peer-to-peer network that can collect environmental data and forward it back to an 802.11b-equiped embedded Linux module.
 Students also read and summarize papers, participate in classroom discussions, and work on a team research project.
 R. Stevens.
+Not offered 2010-11; will be offered 2011-12.

-Winter. - 35000.
+35000.
 Introduction to Artificial Intelligence.
 PQ: CMSC 25000.
-This course is an introduction to the theoretical, technical, and philosophical aspects of Artificial Intelligence.
-The emphasis is on computational and mathematical modes of inquiry into the structure and function of intelligent systems.
+This course introduces the theoretical, technical, and philosophical aspects of Artificial Intelligence.
+We emphasize computational and mathematical modes of inquiry into the structure and function of intelligent systems.
 Topics include learning and inference, speech and language, vision and robotics, and reasoning and search.
 P. Niyogi.
+Winter.

-Winter. - 35100.
+35100.
 Natural Language Processing.
 PQ: CMSC 25000/35000 or consent of instructor.
-This course is an introduction to the theory and practice of natural language processing, with applications to both text and speech.
+This course introduces the theory and practice of natural language processing, with applications to both text and speech.
 Topics include regular expressions, finite state automata, morphology, part of speech tagging, context free grammars, parsing, semantics, discourse, and dialogue.
 Symbolic and probabilistic models are presented.
 Techniques for automatic acquisition of linguistic knowledge are emphasized.
-G.-A. Levow.
-Winter.
+Spring.
+Not offered 2010-11; will be offered 2011-12.

 35400.
 Machine Learning.
 PQ: CMSC 25000/35000 or consent of instructor.
-This course is an introduction to the theory and practice of machine learning that emphasizes statistical approaches to the problem.
+This course introduces the theory and practice of machine learning, emphasizing statistical approaches to the problem.
 Topics include pattern recognition, empirical risk minimization and the Vapnik Chervonenkis theory, neural networks, decision trees, genetic algorithms, unsupervised learning, and multiple classifiers.
 P. Niyogi.
 Spring.